 The ILO holds copyright in the information available on this Web site, unless otherwise stated.
 Copyright in any third-party materials found on this Web site must also be respected.
 You may request permission to reproduce the ILO materials available on this Web site as follows:

-: If you would like to request permission to copy translate, or otherwise reproduce the ILO material contained on this Web site for commercial or non-commercial purposes, simply complete the form, "Request for permission to reproduce ILO Copyright Material"
+If you would like to copy, translate or otherwise reproduce the ILO material for commercial or non-commercial purposes, consult the page Permissions to reproduce ILO publications and data for further instructions.